srsimmers/srsimmers.github.io/index.md

 Next Steps
 I think that once the possible errors of capped variables have been solved, a new hypothesis can be made.
 It appears that many of the customers for the website and in-person restaurants don’t have much crossover.
 I think that if more in-person customers were made aware of the website and potential deals there, then there would be more online sales.
 My advice to the company would be to send out advertisements about the Bubba Gump website to in-person only customers.
 This can be done via emails, snail mail, or advertisements in the restaurants.

+Narrative for data structures:

+Briefly describe the artifact.
+What is it?
+When was it created?
+This artifact is an analysis essay of a dataset for the company Bubba Gump Shrimp.
+The analysis consisted of creating graphs of the data points to observe their relationship and how those relationships could impact the company’s performance.
+This essay was written as a final project for my DAT220 class a few months ago.

+I selected this artifact because it not only demonstrates my ability to correctly utilize database graphing tools, but also shows that I can use those tools to visualize and analyze the dataset and what that might mean for the company owning the dataset.
+I improved on this essay by addressing an error within the dataset.
+This error was the fact that when I created graphs, customers who had never visited the company’s website were included within the scatterplots, making the results hard to determine.
+I created a new variable WEB_ACTIVE as a boolean variable that stored whether or not a customer had been on the website.
+Using this new variable, I created a new scatter plot that better showed the relationship between web active customers, whether or not they made a purchase, and how much money they spent on the website.

+I did meet the course objectives I set out to achieve.
+There wasn’t a lot else I could change in the analysis essay.
+I would have liked to fix the issue with the number of reservations per customer seemingly ending at 3, but I don’t have the data I need to fix the problem.

+One of the main challenges I faced while improving my project was locating the dataset.
+This was difficult because I had previously used a virtual lab to do all the previous coursework in, so the dataset was never downloaded to my physical computer.
+I tried reaching out to my previous professor but received no answer.
+After scouring the web, I found a Microsoft Excel sheet with all the data points.
+After loading this data into JMP and comparing the graphs it created with my project's previous graphs and a screenshot I had of the partial dataset, I determined the Excel sheet held the correct data.
+I also learned that creating a new variable within JMP was a lot easier than I thought it would be.
+JMP works a lot like Excel so it was just a matter of creating a new column and filling them all in with Y/N according to the number of web visits for each customer.

 Project 3: Software design